How do you organise an effective sales tour? Methods & tools

 Tools for optimising sales rounds

-Forget looking for a free sales tour plan or creating a sales tour plan in Excel.
+Forget about looking for a free sales roadshow plan or creating a sales roadshow plan in Excel.

 A good sequence of customer visits is not set in stone; it has to be calculated and recalculated according to the ups and downs in the field.